top of page

 Unfiltered: A sharp pain pierced her chest as she struggled to catch her breath.

-Be aware of filter words: Understanding which words and phrases create distance between our readers and the story is the first step in addressing filtering.
+Be aware of filter words: Understanding which words and phrases create distance between readers and the story is the first step in addressing filtering.
 Keep an eye out for common filter words like "saw," "heard," "thought," "felt," and "realized."

 Sub JITWFilterErasurer()